zibzub/catmoon/README.md

 ## Project Structure

-CatMoon is a static Cloudflare Pages site.
+CatMoon is a static Cloudflare Pages site with browser-native ES modules and a small Cloudflare Pages Function for wallet lookup.

 ```text
 public/